DavideDeRosa/DavideDeRosa/README.md

 ## About me

-Computer Science for Management student at [University of Bologna](https://www.unibo.it/it)
+Currently studying for a Master in Computer Science at [University of Bologna](https://www.unibo.it/it)

 How to reach me: davide.derosa24@gmail.com